Moving and exporting livestock

 Any property where the stock have been kept during the 30 days before they are loaded onto the ship must be included in the certificate.

-The certificate must be signed by the Department of Industry, Tourism and Trade delegate.
+The certificate must be signed by the Department of Agriculture and Fisheries delegate.

 How to get a property of origin health certificate